jboy/nim-pymod/README.md

     maxVal = val
 ```

-Likewise for `PyArrayRandomAccessIterator[T]`, there are 4 loop idioms, which
+Likewise for `PyArrayRandAccIter[T]`, there are 4 loop idioms, which
 offer different levels of control & convenience.
 For the most flexibility,
 use a `while` loop: